 Jade thought for a moment, and then nodded.
 "Sure, why not?"

 And so, she launched into her tale of how, one day, she wanted to fit in with the other kids at school after looking at a tattoo that her friend Drew had gotten one day.
 However, after she'd put it on her left leg (against her uncle Jackie's orders), she said it was real, and after Drew tried and failed to "peel" it off, she was a bit surprised, and then tried to cover for it by saying, "Told you it was real".
 Then she tried washing it off, but that didn't work either.

 It was then that night, as she told Xander, everything changed, although she didn't know it.

-"After there was a big battle over this demon archive – which, now that I think about it, had a picture on the cover that looked similar to the tattoo I had – I leaped into the air (and onto Finn's and Chow's heads ) and grabbed it just in time.
+"After there was a big battle over this demon archive – which, now that I think about it, had a picture on the cover that looked similar to the tattoo I had – I leaped into the air (and onto Finn's and Chow's heads) and grabbed it just in time.
 But then, this big guy named Hak Foo (also called Black Tiger) was waiting to grab me, so I unknowingly knocked him down and ran out the door.
-I ran over to an alley, still carrying the archive, and was able to fit underneath this small door to what was actually a dead end with a big wall I felt I couldn't jump over.
-But then, Hak Foo smashed through the door and before I knew it, I was up against that wall, shivering in fear.
+I ran over to an alley, still carrying the archive, and was able to fit underneath this small door to what was actually a dead end with a big wall I realized I couldn't jump over.
+But then, Hak Foo smashed through the door, and before I knew it, I was up against that wall, shivering in fear.

 "After he took a few steps toward me, I then called, ‛Help!
 Anybody!'